Metadrop/ddev-aljibe/README.md

 # DDEV Aljibe

 ## About Aljibe
-Aljibe is an add-on for DDEV for Drupal projects that adds several tools quickly and easily, leaving a new project ready for development in a few minutes.
+Aljibe is a DDEV add-on for Drupal projects that adds several tools quickly and easily, leaving a new project ready for development in a few minutes.

 Aljibe extends DDEV by adding containers, configuration, and commands to make the development of Drupal projects faster and easier.